artursniegowski/Mastering_Python_through_Projects/06_Breakout_arcade_game/README.md

 ---

-**The program was developed using python 3.11.0 and Turtle graphics**
+**The program was developed using python 3.11.0 and Turtle graphics.**

 In order to run the program, run main.py.